LBRNZ/ReqIF_Editor/README.md

 * Open reqif and reqifz files and display content including preview images of embedded objects
 * Edit existing SpecObjects
 * Add new SpecObjects
-* Add Attributes to SepcObjects
+* Add existing Attributes to SepcObjects

+## Limitations
+* Embedded Objects can currently not be added or edited
+* Headings are not styled differnt then reqiurements
+* SpecObjetcs can not be deleted

 ## Preview
 ![](README/MainWindow.png?raw=true)